Watermelon Burrata Salad & Yogurt Dressing

 - 1/4 cup basil leaves sliced (or whole if they are small)

 - Salt and pepper

-- Place the California-made yogurt in a small jar and top with the orange zest and juice, oil, vinegar, 1/2 tsp. salt and 1/4 tsp. pepper.
+- Place the California-made yogurt in a small jar and top with the orange zest and juice, oil, vinegar, 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Screw the lid on tight and shake until smooth.

 - If plating the watermelon salad on a platter to share, place the arugula on the bottom with the Burrata, watermelon, tomatoes and peppers over it.
 Then sprinkle the basil over the top and drizzle with yogurt dressing.